ryoppippi/talks/2024-11-23/slides.md

 </v-clicks>

 <!--
-So, why do people use VSCode?
+So, why do people use VSCode, especially for web frontend development?

 [click] VSCode is a GUI editor, so it's easy to use.